losrobbos/api-connect-guide/README.md

   .then(messageCreatedApi => {
     console.log(messageCreatedApi) // log the returned data

-    // do something with the data here,
-    // e.g. add it to your list of messages...
+    // do something with the data here, e.g. add it to your list of messages... setMessages( [ ...messages, messageCreatedApi ] )
   })

 }

 ```

-#### PATCH request
+#### PATCH / PUT request

-Update an existing message in the API
+Update an existing message at the API.

-In order to patch (=update) an existing item, please use your GET request
+In order to patch (=update) an existing item, please use a GET request
 to see all messages and grab the ID of a message you wanna patch.

 ```

+const [messages, setMessages] = useState([])

-const onSubmit = () => {
+const updateMessage = ( msgId ) => {

-  let msgId = "<someRealId>" // put the ID of the message here...
-  let msgUpdate = {
+  // ideally this data comes from a user form let msgUpdate = {
     user: "Donald Trump",
     msg: "I changed my mind, API has good content!"